THIEPVAL MEMORIAL

 1940-44: The Germans occupy the area of The Somme.

-1985 July: The first Remembrance Travel group attends to the 1st July commemorations.
+1985 July: The first Remembrance Travel group attends the 1st July commemorations.

-1991: British Consulate General Lille asked PS-P and Remembrance Travel to organise the annual service.
+1991: British Consulate General Lille asked Piers and Remembrance Travel to organise the annual service.

 1992: The Revd Bill King MBE (Chaplain at Calais) becomes the officiating Chaplain (photo, right).